pds-technology/devkit-c/README.md

 ##  What is this repository for?
-  devkit provides kit to the c# developer
+  The devkit provides developing kit to the c# developer.

 ##   How do I get set up?
 ###   Summary of set up
-Download the code for bitbucket.
+Download the code for BitBucket.
 Restore to the directory which will be used in app.config.
 In our default, we restore files to c:\projects.
 For your convenience, please don't change the internal structure, then your only need to modify the root folder which point to c:\projects. as
   <add key="ROOT_FOLDER" value="C:\Projects" />
  in projects folder we will have:
  doc: document contains the all supported energistics xsd for user's convenience.
  source: contains project:
-    *  Devkit:  this is old Devkit, we are using DevkitTest to perform test using the supplied sample xml.
+    *  Devkit:  this is old Devkit, we are using DevkitTest to perform test using the supplied sample XML.
     *  DevKitGenerator: this is project that generator all devkit java classes.
     *  DekitTest: this is testing project that using the example xml from demoXML folder.
     *  DemoXML: this is folder that contains all sample xml which supports DevkitTest.